This degree aims to:

-- Wolverhampton was the first University in the West Midlands to receive full accreditation from the Forensic Science Society (FSSoc) for BSc Forensic Science.
-A recent surveillance visit, re-accrediting the course, praised us for the quality of these awards.
+Wolverhampton was the first University in the West Midlands to receive full accreditation from the Chartered Society of Forensic Sciences (CSFS) for BSc Forensic Science.
+A recent surveillance visit, re-accrediting the course, praised us for the quality of the award.

-- Forensic Science graduates have excellent job prospects.
-According to unistats.com, 85% of our graduates are in employment or further study within 6 months of leaving, whilst 60% find “graduate level” jobs, placing us in the top 15 universities for employability.
+Forensic Science graduates have excellent job prospects.
+According to unistats.com, 85% of our graduates are in employment or further study within 6 months of leaving, placing us in the top 10 universities for employability.

 Find out more on our Forensics pages